flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter1/Chapter1.md

 *Write a program **entab** that replaces strings of blanks by the minimum number of tabs and blanks to achieve the same spacing.
 Use the same tab stops as for **detab** (see [Ex 1.20](#ex-1-20)).
 When either a tab or a single blank would suffice to reach a tab stop, which should be given preference?*

 We should prefer a single blank over a tabstop as that is what most people would expect a single space to be represented by.

+We use a similar technique to the previous exercise.
+We keep track of the number of blanks equivalent to a tab at the given column.
+When we see a blank we start counting.
+Then,

+1. If this counter equals the number of blanks equivalent to a tab we output a tab unless this number is one, in which case we output a blank.
+2. When we encounter a non-blank we output the number of blanks, and update the blanks to a tabstop counter.
+3. If we encounter a tab, we ignore the current number of blanks,t hen output a tab unless the number of blanks equivalent to a tab is one in which case we output a blank.
+The spaces to tab counter, and number of spaces is tracked.

 ### [Ex 1-22](./Exercises/Ex1_22/ex1-22.c)